 - River Song, first introduced to Tenth Doctor and killed off in 2008, turns out to be the daughter of Eleventh Doctor companions Amy and Rory, introduced in 2010.
 Her example is among the most extreme on this page — thanks to the Timey-Wimey Ball and Time Lord Regeneration, she actually spends her entire teenage years growing alongside her parents as their contemporary Black Best Friend, even playing a role in hooking them together.
 She also visited her parents' wedding and later married the Really 700 Years Old Doctor herself, making her 20+something old parents his in-laws.

 - An earlier episode, "Father's Day", has companion Rose Tyler meet her mother, father, and infant self.

-Rose?
+Jackie: Rose?
 How sick is that?
 You give my daughter a second hand name?
 How many are there?
 Do you call them ALL Rose?
-Pete:

 - In the episode "Hide", the Doctor meets a scientist and a psychic investigating a haunting, and discovers the "ghost" to actually be a time traveler stuck in a pocket universe.
 After they rescue the girl, the Doctor reveals the time traveler to be one of the scientist and psychic's descendants, even though they weren't even technically a couple yet — they had just finally begun to recognize the mutual UST.

-- The Sarah Jane Adventures episode "The Temptation of Sarah Jane Smith" uses the same plot, incorporating both Kid and Grandkid from the Future.
+- The Sarah Jane Adventures episode "The Temptation of Sarah Jane Smith" uses the same plot as "Father's Day", incorporating both Kid and Grandkid from the Future.